pawatsethaput/OpenBank/REST-API-V1.2.1.md

                 "date": "date of posting the image",
                 "user": {
-                    "provider": "name of party that authorized the user e.g. bank_name/facebook/twitter", "id": "OBP UUID of the user who have posted the image", "display_name": "display name of user"
+                    "provider": "name of party that authorized the user e.g. bank_name/facebook/twitter", "id": "ID (given by the user's provider) of the user making the comment", "display_name": "display name of user"
                 }
             }